Key Quote

 HONOUR & SHAME

-In Elizabethan Messina (and England), a woman's value was tied to her chastity (sexual purity).
+In Elizabethan Messina (and England), a woman's value was tied to her chastitychastity — Sexual purity; abstinence outside marriage.
 An accusation of unchastity was effectively a social death sentence — she could not marry, would bring shame upon her family, and would lose all social standing.
 Claudio's public accusation weaponises this system, turning the community into both witness and enforcer of patriarchal control.

 MALE BONDS vs MARRIAGE

-Claudio's readiness to believe Don John (a male soldier) over Hero (his fiancée) reveals the primacy (importance, priority) of homosocial (same-sex social bonds) relationships in this military society.
-Trust between men — forged in combat — supersedes (takes priority over) the romantic bond, exposing marriage as a fragile institution vulnerable to male manipulation.
+Claudio's readiness to believe Don John (a male soldier) over Hero (his fiancée) reveals the primacyprimacy — importance, priority of homosocialhomosocial — Relating to social bonds between people of the same sex relationships in this military society.
+Trust between men — forged in combat — supersedessupersedes — Takes the place of; overrides the romantic bond, exposing marriage as a fragile institution vulnerable to male manipulation.

 Key Words